alessandromeo/alessandromeo.github.io/cross-architecture.md

 # Cross Architecture
 _**Alessandro Meo** - Nov.
 7, 2020_

-The **Cross Architecture** is a SW architecture approach inspired by the combination of some well-known architectures and design techniques, like the *multi-layer architecture*, the *Onion Architecture*, the *Clean Architecture* and the *DDD*.
+The **Cross Architecture** is a SW architecture approach inspired by the combination of some well-known design techniques, like the *multi-layer architecture*, the *Onion Architecture*, the *Clean Architecture* and the *DDD*.

 The main idea that led me to the definition of the **Cross Architecture** was to describe a flexible way for designing the architecture of a SW over the actual application needs, while respecting a set of basic constraints providing good decoupling, testability and logical organization of code.
 Also, the same set of rules should provide a guidance for extending the architecture in order to follow potential application evolutions.